david1792x/pan-dulce/markdown/dl_modeling.md

 import pandas as pd
 ```

 Now, we can move on to importing our image dataset.
-First, we need to define some of the pre-processing steps, or transformations, that our images will go through in order to be in a model friendly form.
-These steps involve resizing to our desired size (224 x 224 pixels), converting the image to a PyTorch tensor, and normalizing the pixel values (Spoiler alert: we use the mean and standard deviation of the ImageNet database since it is the dataset used to train the model used for our transfer learning process).
+First, we need to define some of the **pre-processing** steps, or **transformations**, that our images will go through in order to be in a model friendly form.
+These steps involve **resizing** to our desired size (**224 x 224** pixels), converting the image to a PyTorch **tensor**, and **normalizing** the pixel values (Spoiler alert: we use the mean and standard deviation of the **ImageNet** database since it is the dataset used to train the model used for our **transfer learning** process).

-Once we define the transforms, we import our dataset three times for each of our dataset splits (train, test and validation) using different transformations for each split, since we will use data augmentation on our training set.
+Once we define the transforms, we import our dataset **three** times for each of our dataset splits (**train, test** and **validation**) using different transformations for each split, since we will use **data augmentation** on our training set.
 Right now, they contain the same images, but in the next step we will perform the split.
-We also specify our classes and view the size of the dataset and how each image looks shapewise.
+We also specify our classes and view the **size** of the dataset and how each image looks shapewise.

 ```python